Crossing Southwest France Canal du Midi by Barge

 Much later, Constance and I lay in our beds and laughed at our incredible adventure getting to the Anjodi and fell asleep dreaming of the Canal du Midi.

-Constance liked to arise early and take a fast walk along the towpath.
+Constance liked to rise early and take a fast walk along the towpath.
 I preferred to sleep a little longer but was usually up and dressed by the time she returned.

 Breakfast on Board